-My child can now identify five or more things by touching or giving • Yes 3.
-Repeat this activity with another five words, and4.
-Start the next activity • Sometimes 4.
-Continue practising this activity 5.
-Add another five words 6.
-Start the next activity
+My child can now identify five or more things by touching or giving Yes, can easily do this Well done!
+Repeat this activity with another five words, and Start the next activity Sometimes, with Well done!
+Continue practising this activity encouragement Add another five words Start the next activity No, not doing this yet Check whether you are doing the activity in the right way.
+Learn the activity again and practice.
+Increase the practice opportunities by involving others in the family too.